List of The Cosby Show characters: Clair Huxtable

 Her character was originally supposed to be a housewife, but when the show finally aired, she became a lawyer.
 During the series, she becomes a partner in her law firm.
 As an attorney she helps her family with legal issues, and she successfully represents her eldest daughter, Sondra, in a case over dishonest car repairs.
 When it came to the Huxtable household, she was in charge, even though she let Cliff think he was in charge (although Cliff was known to lay down the law when he had to).
 She was the chief disciplinarian of the children, as shown in an episode where Vanessa and her friends sneak off to Baltimore to see a rock concert and Clair delivers a scathing diatribe to her.

 Clair also appears in four episodes of A Different World: "Clair's Last Stand", "Risky Business" (with Theo and Vanessa), "Forever Hold Your Peace" (with Martin and Olivia) and "Success, Lies and Videotapes".

 Clair Huxtable has been ranked highly in several lists of the top television mothers.
 She was voted as television's "Favorite TV Mom" in a poll conducted by the Opinion Research Company in 2004.
 In 2009, she was included in the Top 5 Classic TV Moms by Film.com.
 In May 2012, Clair was one of the 12 moms chosen by users of iVillage on their list of "Mommy Dearest: The TV Moms You Love".
 AOL named her the ninth Most Memorable Female TV Character.

-It's worth noting that Clair shares a maiden name with Camille Cosby, Bill's wife.
+Clair's maiden name is the same as that of Bill Cosby's wife Camille.